sachinsahu/shopping-cart/README.md

 This is an E-commerce Application whose name is Shopping Mart.
 User can look in to various categories of products , list of products , product details.
 User can add them to cart and remvoe them.

-Shopping Mart Angular Application is utilizes the Dummy APi to get the product list , Store them in the ngRx Store, Basic tests are added to verify the Unit testing of the fuctionality using Karma.
+Shopping Mart Angular Application is utilizes the Dummy APi to get the product list , Store them in the ngRx Store, Karma Unit Testing is added to verify the fuctionality.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.